App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- In the previous point it was suggested that  _if the `X` and `Y` coupled together then decorate them together_
-   - only if they are all part of the same failure domain
-   - in other words a pipeline should cover one failure domain
+Previously, it was suggested that you should combine `X` and `Y` only if they are part of the same failure domain.
+In simpler terms, a pipeline should address only one type of failure.

 ✅ DO

-Define a strategy per failure domain
+Define a strategy for each failure domain:

 <!-- snippet: retry-pattern-6 -->
 ```cs